Last Updated on by

 This demonstration shows that stochastic printing (FM) prints cleaner, with greater vibrancy and a midtone color gamut that is not achievable with AM screens.

 In the example above, you can see the effect in a number of areas.
-If you look in the Magenta patches you will see a distinct difference between the AM and stochastic printing (FM).
+If you look in the magenta patches you will see a distinct difference between the conventional halftone dots (AM) and stochastic printing (FM).

-The tiny dots that make up a stochastic printing (FM) are actually more efficient at trapping and remitting light than AM screens.
+The tiny dots that make up a stochastic printing (FM) are actually more efficient at trapping and remitting light than conventional halftone dots (AM) screens.
 A small amount of light on the edge of every dot gets scattered through the paper and through the ink.
 This is what is called optical gain.

 With stochastic printing process, a larger percentage of light that hits the printed sheet passes through the ink.
 This means that less ink is required for a given visual tone and the increased optical effect filters out a greater percentage of the complementary colors that are reflected from the paper surface.
 It is the complementary colors that contaminate the color we should be seeing and there is less of it getting through with stochastic printing.